 Fooodo Insights

 Fooodo Insights is a separate product track from the Fooodo ordering platform.
-The website surfaces it because it is the strategic direction for the company; the working product is in active development and not yet shipped.
-This page covers what Insights is, what it explicitly isn't, and the architecture that sits behind both.
+The website surfaces it because it is the strategic direction for the company; the working product is in active development and not yet shipped — this page covers what Insights is, what it explicitly isn't, and the architecture that sits behind both.

 The one-line definition